pensjonatus/flash-fiction/blog/dissociative.md

 ---
-title: 'Dissociative'
+title: Dissociative
 date: '2014-10-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 She was sitting on her bed, talking into a camera.
 She stopped when I came in.